avatar

 Welcome!

-My name is Zhe Xu, and I am currently a research associate and Walter Benjamin postdoctoral fellow in the Department of Media and Communication at Ludwig Maximilian University of Munich, affiliated with Prof. Dr. Thomas Hanitzsch’s team and Prof. Dr. Neil Thurman’s team (by courtesy).
-I am also a PI in the German Research Foundation project Global Humanitarian Journalism (2024-2026).
-I received my Ph.D. from the University of Cologne in 2023.
+My name is Zhe Xu, and I am currently a research associate and Walter Benjamin postdoctoral fellow in the Department of Media and Communication at Ludwig Maximilian University of Munich, affiliated with Prof. Dr. Thomas Hanitzsch’s Chair of Journalism Studies and Prof. Dr. Neil Thurman’s Chair of Computational Journalism (by courtesy).
+I am also a PI in the German Research Foundation project Global Journalism Practices in Humanitarian Crises (2024-2026).
+I received my Ph.D. from the University of Cologne in 2023, advised by Prof. Dr. Stefan Kramer and Prof. Dr. Martin Scott.

 During my bachelor’s in engineering science, I quickly realized engineering wasn’t my path, despite my love for math.
-Drawn by journalism and social justice, I shifted to the social sciences in the UK, earning a master’s degree in media studies.
+Drawn to journalism and the structural issues of social inequality, I shifted to the social sciences in the UK for my master’s degree.
 Now, the rise of data science and modeling in communication has reignited my passion for math.
-To deepen my expertise, I have undergone extensive training in computational and data science at the University of Cologne’s CA III Quantitative Modeling of Complex Systems and the NVIDIA Deep Learning Institute.
+To sharpen my expertise and establish myself as a skilled computational social scientist, I have undergone extensive training in computational and data science at the University of Cologne’s CA III Quantitative Modeling of Complex Systems and the NVIDIA Deep Learning Institute.

 When I’m not immersed in academia, you’ll likely find me hiking, mountaineering, or bouldering with my wife and our little one in various parts of the world.